Little Munden: Sport

-Little Munden Cricket Club is the parish’s only sport team and play at Green End.
-The Club was established in 1860 and in the early 20th century fielded four teams.
-The Clubs pavilion was build in 1922 and remains mostly original.
-The club currently has a Saturday Team who play in the Herts and Essex Borders League as well as friendlies.
+Little Munden Cricket Club is the parish's only sport's team and plays at Green End.
+The club was established in 1860 and in the early 20th century fielded four teams.
+The club's pavilion was built in 1922 and remains mostly original.
+The club currently has a Saturday team which plays in the Herts and Essex Borders League as well as friendlies.